 - Seats: 100

-- Wine: a concise list, kicks off at around the £18 mark, and there’s an excellent selection by the glass
+- Wine: a concise list, kicks off in the mid £20’s, and there’s an excellent selection by the glass

 - Children's portions: Yes, when possible

 - Nearest station: Barnes or Barnes Bridge Rail

 - Directions: From Castelnau Road, turn into Church Road – the restaurant is on the left by some shops – see the map on this page.